This article will help you understand how to install a ceiling fan correctly without resorting to the intervention of an electrician.

 With a few exceptions, in most cases the choice to buy a ceiling fan is mainly dictated by the need to save money, since these appliances have the advantage of costing little, not requiring expensive maintenance, having a low energy consumption and, above all, to be more or less easy to install depending on the model chosen.

 The intervention of an electrician in itself represents a significant expense item considering the current rates of these professionals.
-Therefore, despite the wide range of choices offered by the market, the best-selling ceiling fan is almost always the one that stands out for the simplicity of installation.
+Therefore, despite the wide range of choices offered by the market, the best ceiling fans are almost always the ones that stand out for the simplicity of installation.

 Not everyone, however, has the basic elementary technical knowledge, or is accustomed to do it yourself, so let’s try to understand what must be done to correctly install a ceiling fan without resorting to the intervention of an electrician.

 Once you have chosen your ceiling fan (here is the list of the best products), you must first check that everything necessary for assembly is present in the package, especially the small parts.
 After that, you must carefully read the instructions attached and perform all the steps required for assembling the various components of the fan, following the order described.

 Pay particular attention to the assembly of the blades, because an error in this phase will almost certainly lead to an imbalance in the distribution of the weight of the rotor, with a consequent increase in the vibrations, oscillations and noise of the appliance.

 Once you have prepared the various components, namely the rotor and the main body, check the instructions to understand what is the next step.

 Depending on the model chosen, in fact, it may be required to assemble the fan entirely before installation, while in other models the rotor must be assembled only at the end, after installing the main body on the ceiling.